5 Thanksgiving Dinner Disasters and How to Avoid Them

 And while you're at it, make sure you have the right equipment: a good meat thermometer will help you avoid trying to plate an undercooked or frozen bird, and big, deep pans will keep fat and other turkey fluids from dripping all over your oven (which might smoke out your guests).
 Last thing: Check for expiration dates and keep your bird within the proper temperature range so you don't accidentally make people sick.

-Tell us, flossers: What's your biggest Turkey Day disaster?
+Tell us, flossers: What was your biggest Turkey Day disaster?